-In the states of Pennsylvania, New Hampshire, New York, and Vermont, the ROPS Retrofit Program rebates 70% of the cost for the purchase and installation of a ROPS, to a maximum amount of $765.
+In the states of Massachusetts, New Hampshire, New York, Pennsylvania, Vermont, and Wisconsin the ROPS Retrofit Program rebates 70% of the cost for the purchase and installation of a ROPS, to a maximum amount of $765.
 This amount includes the cost of the ROPS, shipping, and installation.

 The ROPS Retrofit Program is funded by the National Institute of Occupational Safety and Health (NIOSH) and managed by the New York Center for Agricultural Medicine and Health (NYCAMH).
 At the state level, partners and sponsors can include universities, agricultural organizations, insurance companies, equipment dealers, agricultural companies, and so on.

 For more information about the ROPS Retrofit Program, click here to be directed to the program's website.
 From the home page you can navigate to information about each of the four states included in this rebate program.